 - Presets can store not just colors, but many other attributes that may be used in a design.

-- Presets are stored by the type of the stored content.
+- Presets are organized by the type of the attribute.
 There are separate files for color presets or shape presets.

 - Presets are also organized into groups.
 Each group can have multiple preset files with different types.

 - Presets can be stored in the document, or in separate files.